-Below, we’ll cover everything you need to know about tinnitus – including treatment and ways to cope.
+Below, we’ll cover everything you need to know about tinnitus – including treatment options and ways to cope.

 What is tinnitus?